 Geisterschloss is an Omnimover haunted house spanning two floors in the style of the Italian renaissance.
 It is partially modelled after Disney's Haunted Mansion.
 The most striking resemblance to Disney's version is the incorporation of a ''Stretching Room'' as pre-show.

 "Geisterschloss" is German for "Ghost Castle".

 Geisterschloss was originally called Spukschloss (or Spuk-Schloß), later Geisterbahn and then Geisterschloß.
 It was alternatively Castello Leone up until the mid 90s.
 The ride is found in the Italian part of the park which was Europa-Park's first themed area.
 Originally the scenes were loosely based on the legends of the Medici family.

-It was partially designed by Keith Sparks Associates, who also designed and built Phantom Fantasia at Thorpe Park, which opened a year later in 1983.
-The designing and manufacturing was finished by the German company Heimotion.
+The ride was originally going to be designed and constructed by Keith Sparks Associates.
+The company already supplied the queue and station, before dropping the project.
+The station including its skeleton chandelier strikes a resemblance to that of Phantom Fantasia at Thorpe Park, also supplied by Sparks Associates and opened a year later in 1983.
+The designing and manufacturing of the other scenes at Geisterschloss was finished by the German company Heimotion.